Influencer Backdoor Attack on Semantic Segmentation: Distanced IBA results in more settings

-To further verify the proposed PRL method, we position the triggers at different distances to victim pixels in the Poisoned Test of all 4 main experiment settings, namely using 2 different models (PSPNet and DeepLabV3) on 2 different datasets (VOC and Cityscapes) respectively.
-For the VOC datasets, the lower bound and upper bound $(\bm{L},\bm{U})$ is set to be $(0,30)$, $(30,60)$ and $(60,90)$.
-For the Cityscapes dataset, the lower bound and upper bound $(\bm{L},\bm{U})$ are set to be $(0,60)$, $(60,90)$ and $(90,120)$ respectively.
-The following Tab.\ref{exp:sup_dis} is the ASR result of the position test.
-When the trigger is restricted to be within a distance of 60 pixels from the victim class, the proposed PRL achieves comparable ASR to NNI.
+To further verify the proposed PRL method, we position the triggers at different distances to victim pixels in the Poisoned Test of all 5 main experiment settings.
+For the VOC datasets, the lower bound and upper bound $(\bm{L},\bm{U})$ is set to be $(0,30)$, $(30,60)$, $(60,90)$ and $(90,120)$.
+For the Cityscapes dataset, the lower bound and upper bound $(\bm{L},\bm{U})$ is set to be $(0,60)$, $(60,90)$, $(90,120)$ and $(120,150)$ respectively.
+The following Tab.\ref{tab:distanced_IBA} is the ASR result of the position test.
+When the trigger is restricted to be within a distance of 60 pixels from the victim class, the proposed NNI achieves comparable ASR to PRL.
 Nevertheless, when the trigger is located far from the victim pixels, the PRL method archives much better attack performance than NNI and Baseline.
-Unlinke NNI, the ASR achieved by PRL only slightly decrease when the trigger is moved away from the victim pixels.
+Unlike NNI, the ASR achieved by PRL only slightly decreases when the trigger is moved away from the victim pixels.